adammark/Markup.js/README.md

 // "ZIP: 12345-6789"
 ```

-## Arrays
+## Array notation

-Array members can be accessed by index.
+Array items can be accessed individually by index.
 For example:

 ``` javascript
 var context = {